Free delivery on orders over £100

 The biggest side effect of benzoyl peroxide is the skin dryness, peeling and flaking that it can cause, but this is often short-lived and manageable.
 You can start slowly by using it every second day in the beginning and build up your application to let your skin adjust.
 You may also notice some redness, itching or burning in the beginning which is all normal, but if you have any concerns speak to your Skin Expert.

-Benzoyl peroxide can make skin more susceptible to sun damage, so it is important that you use a full spectrum SPF product every day such as ZO Broad Spectrum SPF 50 or Obagi Sun Shield® Matte Broad Spectrum.
+Benzoyl peroxide can make skin more susceptible to sun damage, so it is important that you use a full spectrum SPF product every day such as ZO Broad Spectrum SPF 50 or Obagi Sun Shield® Mineral Broad Spectrum SPF 50.
 Keep in mind that although side effects are rare, some people can be allergic to benzoyl peroxide, so keep an eye out for any of the following indicators that you may have an allergy:

 Skin swelling